luxorishere/pythontheory/pythonroadmap.md

 Dive into these tools and work as much as you can.

 We are not going to teach u how to use them.
 This is just a roadmap.
-But we are goint to provide the link for youtube videos of these tools.
+But we are going to provide the link for youtube videos of these tools.

 ```
 Free Resources vs Paid Resources